 These are just a few lines that you can begin using, practice, practice, practice!
 Start a chain reaction, find other qualities to recognize, and hype up your team.
 Again, just be genuine about it.

 Enjoy the journey together.
 Life is hard enough and we don’t want to be in environments that are toxic or stressful.
 Sometimes we just need to forget all of the rigid protocols and systems that we put in place and turn the music on and get the job done.
 My point is, have lots of fun with your team.
 Create memories, take pictures, laugh hard, and do them all over again.
 There comes a time when life throws us lemonades and we have to find ways to make lemonade with them.
 That’s easier said than done.
 Let’s create memories to reminisce on when those days come.

 Remember, two heads are better than one, for there will always be a greater reward.
 Don’t waste your time and the efforts of others; let’s do this the right way.

 ~A little side note~

 I have worked with Volunteers for a number of years.
 The experiences were not always great but always very rewarding.
-What I enjoyed most, is the many lessons learned as an individual.
+What I enjoyed most, is the many lessons I learned as an individual.
 I soon discovered that true leadership lies on the inside.
-They are the individuals who bare the embarrassments, critics, work without titles, endure the gossip and still get the job done while loving and building others.
-Their loyalty is not of words but of heart, (Kurline Speaks).
+They are the individuals who bare the embarrassment, and critics, work without titles, endure the gossip and still get the job done while loving and building others.
+Their loyalty is not of words but the heart (Kurline Speaks).
 We never stop learning and growing.
 Seeking ways to become better is always a great sign that you value what you do.
-On that note, let me share with you what can become a game changer for you.
+On that note, let me share with you what can become a game-changer for you.